eudoxia0/eudoxia0.github.io/article/_posts/2022-06-26-introducing-austral.md

 modularity.

 This article is an introduction to the language.
 The first few sections are
-abstract: they are about the design and the mindset of the language.
+high-level: they are about the design and the mindset of the language.
 The next two sections, about linear types and capability-based security, are much more detailed and technical: they are meant to prove to the reader that the claims being made about security and correctness are true.